scastanedabarba/plasmid_review_paper/README.md

-# Plasmids, a Molecular Cornerston of Antimicrobial Resistance in the One Health Era
+# Plasmids, a Molecular Cornerstone of Antimicrobial Resistance in the One Health Era

 ###  **Authors:** Salvador Castaneda-Barba, Eva M. Top, Thibault Stalder